-The term of the council begins the day after graduation in the spring; the term ends on graduation day the following spring.
-The outgoing council shall have continuing jurisdiction over any matter that occurred before the end of its term.
+The term of the Honor Council begins the day after graduation in the spring; the term ends on graduation day the following spring.
+The outgoing Honor Council shall have continuing jurisdiction over any matter that occurred before the end of its term.